CrimsonCard 101

 Website Deposit - Anyone can make a deposit to your CrimsonCash account from the CrimsonCard website using a debit/credit card or PayPal.
 A $2.50 fee applies to each deposit made.

-At IU some off-campus locations that accept CrimsonCash include:
+Below are just some of off-campus locations that accept CrimsonCash at IU Bloomington:

 • Kroger Grocery Store